 Please contact Hemiar Alburati to request a Geodatabase (GIS file) of the SLR Vulnerability Zone Map (overlaid on San Francisco base layers).

-SLR Vulnerability Zone map (PDF) – The SLR Vulnerability Zone Map presents inundation that could result from extreme sea level rise (SLR) in the year 2100 plus a 100-year storm.
+- SLR Vulnerability Zone map (PDF) – The SLR Vulnerability Zone Map presents inundation that could result from extreme sea level rise (SLR) in the year 2100 plus a 100-year storm.

-a.
-Identify and map project sites included in the ten-year Capital Plan or submitted within a budget or supplemental request to verify if it falls within the area defined as the SLR Vulnerability Zone.
+- Identify and map project sites included in the ten-year Capital Plan, a proposal bond program, or submitted within a budget or supplemental request to verify if it falls within the area defined as the SLR Vulnerability Zone.
 The Vulnerability Zone map will be provided to departments as a shape file in ArcGIS for inputting at their request.

-b.
-Fill out the Sea Level Rise Checklist for each of the capital projects over $5 million that have been identified for funding over the next ten years.
+- Fill out the Sea Level Rise Checklist for each of the capital projects over $5 million that have been identified for funding over the next ten years.
 Please note that in order to complete the Checklist correctly, Departments must review the full Guidance.

-d.
-In cases where projects are at an early stage of development or within a program that doesn’t have specific information but are or may be within the Vulnerability Zone, inform the CPC staff and the City Engineer when specific projects will be defined and the checklist will be completed.
+- In cases where projects are at an early stage of development or within a program that doesn’t have specific information but are or may be within the Vulnerability Zone, inform the CPC staff and the City Engineer when specific projects will be defined and the checklist will be completed.

-Please contact David Behar for further information.
+Please contact Boris Deunert for further information.